coro121/technical-writer/dds-hardware-installation.md

 This guide demonstrates how to configure an 8-node cluster.

-## Hardware prerequisites
+## Prerequisites

 - Deployment laptop
 - S4112-T switch
 - S4112-F switch
 - 5-port gigabit ethernet switch
 - Thunderbolt adapter
-- Gigamon network tap
+- Gigamon Network Tap
-- Nodes (8)
+- (8) Nodes
-- Cat 6 cable (9)
+- (9) CAT6 cables
-- QSFP breakout cable (4)
+- (4) QSFP breakout cables
-- SFP DAC cable (3)
+- (3) SFP DAC cables
-- 100G cable
+- (1) 100G cable

 ## Connect the T and F switches

-The toggle switch (T) allows you to establish a persistent on/off state, making it ideal for long-term control and isolation tasks.
-In contrast, the momentary switch (F) is designed for temporary connections, enabling quick, on-demand actions such as signal routing or temporary network configurations.
-Together, these switches provide flexible and precise control over network traffic, ensuring efficient data flow and enhancing your network infrastructure's overall reliability and security.
+The toggle switch (T) maintains a persistent on/off state for long-term control, while the momentary switch (F) allows quick, temporary connections for tasks like signal routing.
+Together, they offer flexible and precise network traffic control, improving efficiency and enhancing overall reliability and security.

 ### Install the T switch

 Perform the following actions to connect an operator switch and eight nodes to the T switch.

 1. Connect one end of a **CAT6** cable into **port 1** of the T switch.
-Then, connect the other end to **port 1** of the **Tripp Lite switch**.
+Then, connect the other end to **port 1** of the **Tripp Lite (operator) switch**.

     ![Connect the T switch to operator switch.](https://user-images.githubusercontent.com/10658186/266861597-068726ea-a73b-4dac-970e-1312fcd4d21d.png)